 First let's just skim over some headlines.
 "Plastic Surgeon Convicted of Attempted Manslaughter over Death of Teen During Botched Breast Augmentation".
-"TikTok-famous plastic surgeon has medical license suspended". "'Dangerous to the public': Celebrity cosmetic surgeon suspended amid probe." "'Dancing Doctor' agrees to two-and-a-half-year suspension of medical license, records show".
+"TikTok-famous plastic surgeon has medical license suspended".
+"Dangerous to the public': Celebrity cosmetic surgeon suspended amid probe."
+"Dancing Doctor' agrees to two-and-a-half-year suspension of medical license, records show".
 "New Accusations Against Plastic Surgeon Charged With Murder".
 "TikTok plastic surgeon banned from performing cosmetic procedures".
 "Orem plastic surgeon who kidnapped girlfriend gives up med license".
 "Indianapolis surgeon's medical license suspended for 90 days".
 "Ohio Plastic Surgeon Loses Medical License After TikTok Livestreams".
-"Utah plastic surgeon gave kids saline shots instead of COVID vaccine in fraud scheme, prosecutors say".
+"Plastic surgeon must pay \$5 million for illegally manipulating consumer ratings."
+"Malpractice suits mount against Utah surgeon amid boardcertification concerns."

 All I can say is, "WOW"!
-I am personally aware of disciplinary actions against other physicians that didn't generate national headlines that are equally, if not more shocking than those above.
-Let me be clear that I am not trying to pass moral judgement on anyone here, and please remember that (at least in our beautiful country for which countless brave women and men have sacrificed to make and keep free) all individuals are innocent until proven guilty.
+I am personally aware of disciplinary actions against other physicians that didn't generate national headlines that are even more shocking and disturbing than those above.
+Let me be clear that I am not trying to pass moral judgement on anyone here.
+Also please remember that (at least in our beautiful country for which countless brave women and men have sacrificed to make and keep free) all individuals are innocent until proven guilty.
 Some of the above headlines report on allegations, not convictions.
-Please remember that and take that into account as you consider these issues.
+Please take this into account as you consider these issues.